opendatasoft/ods-documentation/source/configuring_domain/01_managing_security/oidc.rst

    stores the `sub` claim.
 It is possible to store additionnal claims in the user profile.
 These claims can then be used in :doc:`datasets security filters </configuring_domain/01_managing_security/portal>`.

-9. Input the URL on which the user can check their user profile on the identity provider.
+9. Input the URL on which the user can edit their user profile on the identity provider.
 When set, a link to this URL will be shown to the user in their user account page.
 If left blank, no URL will be shown to the user in their account page.

 10. Customize the OpenID Connect login link text.
 If left blank, a localized default message will be displayed.